victorgoraieb/functional-programming-scala/Week 1/study-notes.md

 CBV -> loop
 ```

-Scala uses CBV:
+Scala uses CBV as default:
 1. CBV can avoid numerous extra reduction steps
 2. CBV is much more predictable

-You can use => to explicitly use CBN
+However, you can use => to explicitly use CBN, as seen below:

 ```
 def constOne(x:Int, y:=> Int) = 1
 ```

-In Scala:
+Also, in terms of definition, for Scala:
-- val: evaluates the expressions immediately
+- **val**: evaluates the expressions immediately
-- def: evaluates the expressions when needed
+- **def**: evaluates the expressions when needed

 ## Conditionals and Value Definitions

 ### Conditionals

-Scala has `if-then-else` for choosing between two alternatives -> used for expressions not statements
+Scala has `if-then-else` for choosing between two alternatives and it's used for expressions not statements

 ```
 def abs(x:Int) = if x>=0[predicate of type boolean] then x else -x
 ```

-In Scala: ``` true false, !b for negation, b && b for conjunction and b || b for disjunction ```
+In Scala we have: ``` true false, !b for negation, b && b for conjunction and b || b for disjunction ```

-Short-circuit evaluation: not always the right operand needs to be evaluated
+**Short-circuit evaluation**: expressions that don't require all the operands to be evaluated

 |Expression|Result|
 |:--:|:--:|